blitz-js/blitz/.changeset/clever-insects-shave.md

 "blitz": patch
 ---

-Use process.kill("SIGINT") instead of process.kill("SIGABRT") on startCustomServer() for better compatibility with operative systems
+Use `SIGINT` signal instead of `SIGABRT` to stop the process, when using custom server for better compatibility with operative systems